-The Summit Neighborhood Association continues the Snow Brigade this winter.
+The Summit Neighborhood Association is resuming the Snow Brigade for the coming winter.
 Volunteers help elderly and disabled neighbors who have difficulty clearing their walks and driveways, and who cannot easily pay for this service.
 Shovelers work in teams, trading off two-week shifts so that nobody has to commit for the entire winter.
 Neighbors in need of assistance and volunteers interested in joining the effort can email SNASnow@gmail.com.

 Volunteers continue assisting the Mount Hope Community Center with its work distributing groceries from the food pantry every Wednesday and Friday to residents in need, and more volunteers are always needed to help with deliveries and unloading food pallets from the RI Food Bank on Fridays.
 Contact SNAProv@gmail.com to join the volunteer email list.